ohabp/.github/profile/README.md

 # Open High Altitude Balloon Project

-An projected dedicated to Open Source Software and Hardware for High Altitude Balloons.
+A project dedicated to Open Source Software and Hardware for High Altitude Balloons.